parhamkhani/SigmaAldrich/README.md

 ## 📬 Contact

-For technical discussions, consulting, or data engineering inquiries, you can reach me at:
+For technical discussions, consulting, you can reach me at:

 - **Email:** parhamkhani.ir@gmail.com
 - **Telegram:** t.me/parhamkhani